MikeyJohnsonHydrology/MikeyJohnsonHydrology.github.io/_pages/work_experience.md

 El Dorado Hills, California (December 2021 - Present)

-- Flood control and stormwater engineering with HEC-RAS
+- Development of construction plan sets and grading designs for a wide variety of water-related infrastructure.
+- Hydraulic modeling of floodplains, bridges, detention structures, and pipe networks.
+- GIS mapping and spatial analysis
+- Various other analyses of hydraulics, hydrology, and scour.
-- Water and wastewater systems planning and design with AutoCAD Civil 3D
+- Water and wastewater systems planning and pipeline design
-- GIS water system mapping with ArcMap
+- GIS water system and groundwater mapping.
-- Fire Flow analysis using InfoWater
+- Hydraulic reports to inform bridge desing, scour, floodplain effects.

 ** **